battle of buxar

 Conclusion

 In Indian history, the Battle of Buxar denoted a defining moment that introduced British control.
 The result of the conflict had wide consequences, including political changes and territorial additions for the British East India Company.
-The Indian alliance’s loss diminished their power and arranged the way for British control.
+The Indian alliance’s loss diminished their power and paved the way for British control.
 This battle wasn’t simply tactical but a defining moment in Indian history.
-Because of its results, it positions among the main conflicts in Indian history.
+Because of its results, it is positioned among the main conflicts in Indian history.

 Frequently Asked Questions ( FAQ’s )